top of page

 • Speak to your IBD doctor about recommended screening for cancer.

-• Risks of most types of cancer in the general population are reduced when you have a healthy lifestyle (no smoking, healthy exercise and eating, limited alcohol).
+• Risks of most types of cancer in the general population are reduced when you have a healthy lifestyle (no smoking, healthy exercise and eating).

 Colon cancer

-• People with ulcerative colitis or Crohn’s disease affecting the colon have an increased risk of colon cancer.
+• People with ulcerative colitis or Crohn’s disease affecting the colon have a two times increased risk of colon cancer.

-• People with ulcerative colitis of the rectum only, are not an increased risk of colon cancer
+• People with ulcerative colitis of the rectum only, are not an increased risk of rectal or colon cancer

 • People with Crohn’s disease that does not affect the colon do not have an increased risk of colon cancer.